Which of the Following Statements Regarding Energy is True?

 "Renewable Energy Sources Are Always Clean"

 This is partially true.
 While solar and wind energy produce no direct emissions, their manufacturing and infrastructure can have environmental impacts.
-As an example, producing solar panels requires mining rare metals, which can harm ecosystems.
+Here's one way to look at it: producing solar panels requires mining rare metals, which can harm ecosystems.

 Scientific Principles of Energy